feici02/feici02.github.io/_posts/2017-02-27-ssh-without-password.md

 tags: commandline
 ---

+When you ssh to a remote server, it is tedious to input your password to log in.

-## How to ssh to a remote server without passowrd?
+Please follow steps below to enable ssh without password.
 Here I assume that your username on local and remote server is the same.
-Please follow steps below:

 ```
 # generate pubic and private keys, leave the passphrase empty